OSM-Notes/OSM-Notes-Ingestion/docs/GDPR_Procedures.md

 Please respond within 7 days.
 If we don't receive verification, we cannot process your request.

-If you have questions, please contact us at `angoca@osm.lat` quoting reference [REF-NUMBER].
+If you have questions, please contact us at `notes@osm.lat` quoting reference [REF-NUMBER].

 Best regards,